Criticality and Rigidity of Dissipative Discrete Time Crystals in Solids: Experimental realizations

-Finally, we argue possible experimental realizations of the dissipative DTC in solids.
-Although we have assumed the $\pi$-pulses of ideal zero width, approximated ones were experimentally demonstrated~\cite{Schumacher2003,Shiota2012}, in which intense transverse magnetic fields with short pulse width are sequentially applied to magnetic materials to switch their magnetization directions.
-Thus, the authors think that a dissipative DTC was already realized in a sense despite not being dictated so in the DTC research context~\cite{Kebler2021,Ball2021}.
-These experiments support the rigidity of our DTC against experimental noises and imperfections.
+The DTC behavior with finite width pulses was experimentally demonstrated~\cite{Schumacher2003,Shiota2012}, in which intense transverse magnetic field pulses with a short width are periodically applied to magnetic materials, switching their magnetization directions.
+Therefore, we think that a dissipative DTC was already realized in this sense, though it has not been inteterpreted so in the DTC research context~\cite{Kebler2021,Ball2021}.
+They also support the rigidity of our DTC against noises and imperfections in experiments.

 However, these experiments correspond to the large-$\tau$ cases, and the phase transitions and critical phenomena have not been explored yet.
 To access these theoretical predictions, one needs ultra-short and -intense pulses at a high repetition rate whose interval $\tau$ is comparable to the exchange interaction time-scale $1/J$ and the memory time $\sim O(1/\Lambda)$ (see below for typical values of $\tau$).
 Another possibility is to make use of the electron-spin resonance (ESR) technique~\cite{Kirilyuk2010}.
 In ESR, since the ultra-short laser pulses can be used instead of the transverse field, it is easier to make the setup for short $\tau$.
 Since the driving part of the Hamiltonian is replaced with the light-matter interaction in this setup, it is intriguing to study whether the criticality does not change qualitatively due to the universality.